Yuss76A/brainbuzz/README.md

 5. Ensure the main branch is selected and click save.
 6. After completing these steps, the page should be live within a few minutes.
 7. Your live project will be accessible at http://your-username.github.io/your-project-title/.

+#### Note to Read

+* In this project, after encountering initial challenges, I adopted a different approach.
+Following extensive research, I decided to implement a strategy where I separated each component into distinct pages.
+This modular approach proved to be more efficient and helped reduce errors.

+The project structure is as follows:

+The index.html page, styled with style.css, serves as the main entry point.

+The game functionality is contained in game.html, which uses play.css for styling and script.js for its interactive elements.

+The final.html page, which utilizes styles from style.css, has its JavaScript logic in a separate file named final.js.
+This separation was implemented after encountering a bug that was hindering the proper functioning of the code.

+A fourth page, bestscores.html, was created with its CSS elements integrated into the main style.css file.
+To maintain consistency and prevent potential issues, its JavaScript functionality was isolated in a separate bestscores.js file.

+This modular approach, with separate HTML, CSS, and JavaScript files for different components, emerged as a solution to bugs encountered during the coding process.
+I found that this method of organizing the project not only helped in reducing mistakes but also proved to be more efficient for development and debugging.

+The decision to separate the code into several pages was a direct result of the challenges faced during the project's development.
+This approach allowed for better organization, easier troubleshooting, and improved overall code management.